jmswaney/thesis/source/11_MAP.md

 mm (dimensions before MAP).
 The sample was stained passively with Alexa Fluor 594-conjugated rabbit anti-GFP antibody (Life Technologies, A21312) for 3 d and Alexa Fluor 594-conjugated donkey anti-rabbit IgG antibody (Abcam, ab150072) for 3 d.
-20 μL of antibody was used in 500 μL PBST, and was washed with 40 mL PBST for 1.5 d (three times in total) for each antibody.
+20 µL of antibody was used in 500 µL PBST, and was washed with 40 mL PBST for 1.5 d (three times in total) for each antibody.
 We used stochastic electrotransport 28 to stain a 2-mm-thick slice with Alexa Fluor 647-conjugated rabbit anti-GFP antibody (Life Technologies, A31852) and Alexa Fluor 647-conjugated donkey anti-rabbit IgG antibody (Abcam, ab181347).
-For each antibody, we first electrotransported stochastically a solution containing 20 μL of antibody in 4 mL of 0.6 M N-cyclohexyl-3-aminopropanesulfonic acid (CAPS), 0.2 M Tris, 100 mM NaCl, 20 mM SDS, 1% BSA with an electrophoresis buffer containing 0.3 M CAPS, 0.2 M Tris, 20 mM SDS, 30% sorbitol for 21 h.
+For each antibody, we first electrotransported stochastically a solution containing 20 µL of antibody in 4 mL of 0.6 M N-cyclohexyl-3-aminopropanesulfonic acid (CAPS), 0.2 M Tris, 100 mM NaCl, 20 mM SDS, 1% BSA with an electrophoresis buffer containing 0.3 M CAPS, 0.2 M Tris, 20 mM SDS, 30% sorbitol for 21 h.
 It was then